 Secondary School

-- Priority: Mathematics (E-Math and A-Math); Science (if pursuing pure sciences)
+- Priority: Mathematics (E-Math and A-Math from the SEAB O-Level syllabus, transitioning to the SEC examination from 2027); Science (if pursuing pure sciences)

 - Consider: Chinese (for HCL students); English (if composition is consistently weak)